 - Comedy and/or Trailer

-- Best in theme: This year’s theme is SPORTS.
-Theme is completely optional, just gives another category to enter, if you’re not sure your AMV is in theme we will add that category to your entry as we see fit.
+- Best in theme: This year’s theme is Myth & Magic.
+Optional.
+If you’re not sure your AMV is in theme we will add that category to your entry as we see fit.

 - Best Technical